|

 - 11.05 – 11.15 – Break

-- 12.05 – 12.40 – Making data Informed Decisions about Access Broker Extension Subscriptions – Bethany O’Donoghue, University of Manchester
+- 11.15 – 11.50 – Making data Informed Decisions about Access Broker Extension Subscriptions – Bethany O’Donoghue, University of Manchester

 This presentation details how the Excel, Power BI and stakeholder identification skills gained through a data apprenticeship supported decision making regarding the future of LibKey Nomad and Lean Library subscriptions.

-- 12.40 – 1.10 – Lunch
+- 12.30 – 1.10 – Lunch

-- 1.10 – 1.50 – Re imagining COUNTER Data: Leveraging COUNTER 5.1, APIs, and Power BI at Edge Hill – Ruth Smalley, Edge Hill University
+- 1.10 – 1.50 – Re imagining COUNTER Data: Leveraging COUNTER 5.1, APIs, and Power BI at Edge Hill – Ruth Smalley, Edge hill University

 Historically, at Edge Hill we have taken a light touch approach to COUNTER data reporting, relying on the controlled usage data points that allowed us to compare usage across multiple years.
 The growth of Open Access usage and the new data available in COUNTER 5.1 led us to re assess how we collect and use COUNTER data to evaluate resource usage.
 We have used Power BI and automated data collection via the COUNTER APIs to collect the data, but it hasn’t all been plain sailing.
 This presentation will highlight some of the technical challenges we have encountered, as well as some of the new data stories we have been able to uncover.